 The association between a HTTP request and a device is not one to one, but many to one, so yes, we can detect devices that use different user-agent strings and HTTP request headers.

 What's the API performance?

 We have rigorously tested our API performance.
-Results are published in the API section for Enterprise API performance and for Cloud API performance.
+Results are published in the API section for Enterprise API performance.